 Nari Ward - Windward (2022), Kingston Biennial The original version of this post was published in four installments in what was then the Jamaica Monitor, now the Monitor Tribune, in four installments between July 2 and 23, 2022.
 A few minor changes have been made.
 A Limited Outlook I left the June 26 opening of...
 Continue Reading →

-Art Criticism and the Jamaican Art Ecology – Part 1
+Art Criticism and the Jamaican Art Ecology – the 1980s

 The self-taught artist Everald Brown with the author in 1987, in the Kapo Gallery at the National Gallery.
 Part of Kapo's head (and turban) can be seen to the right Why is it that locally directed and published art criticism has all but disappeared in Jamaica?
 I am talking mainly about newspaper criticism, which was...
 Continue Reading →